tychenn/AQUA/datasets/probe_query_attack/readme.txt

-The probe query remains unchanged, only the locations of the images path are changed
+The probe query remains unchanged, only the value of the 'watermark path' in probe query.json are changed.